serene-ay/LinkUs/README.md

 # techHCI
+LinkUS is a communication device that uses ambient computing to promote and facilitate asynchronous conversation between parents and their children who live in different countries. <br>
 This set of code is for executing the full function of the physical prototype of LinkUS.

 ## Description and Functionality of Prototypes